Overclock9gh/VBScript/README.md

-# The following scripts handle specific configurations that a teacher requests for a Microsoft Network Services course.
+# The following scripts handle specific configurations that a teacher requested for a Microsoft Network Services course.